Better Accountability in Government

 The Caldwell Borough Council has made decisions recently that do not reflect our values and expectations.
 We will advocate for ideas that promote public trust and more accountability in local government.

 - Public funds should not benefit the family members of public officials.
 Any municipal contract that does so is unethical and borders on illegal.
-The Borough has come dangerously close to violating its own Ordinance (20-3.d).
-We will oppose any contracts that have the appearance of a conflict of interest (1).
+The Borough has come dangerously close to violating its own Ordinance (20-3.d):

 - Caldwell lacks a comprehensive plan for the use of technology in local government.
 We have a vision for optimizing the Borough’s website, utilizing online surveys, social media outreach, and improving channel 35 in order to better serve residents.